pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ---
 title: Apache Solr for Drupal
-subtitle: Using Solr 8 on Drupal
+subtitle: Using Solr 8 on the Latest Version of Drupal
-description: Information on using Pantheon Search with Solr 8 on Drupal
+description: Information on using Pantheon Search with Solr 8 on the latest version of Drupal
 cms: "Drupal"
 contenttype: [guide]
 categories: [config]